AST0101/automationTrainingFiles/README.md

-#These are the training files
+#These are the training files (power point presentations)